 Discovering what temperature your hard wax needs to be is a game of experimentation, but luckily at Nova our professionally created formula makes meltdown and use easier than ever.
 For the sake of this guide, all suggestions given are designed to be used with our high-quality wax and waxing products.

 What is the Best Temperature for Hard Wax Meltdown?

 Max temperature always sounds scary but this is the temperature your wax pot should be on to start everything off.

 This will allow the wax to melt down quickly to give you a good base - but do not leave it too long!
-Place yourNova hard wax into your1lb Nova Hard Wax Warmerand leave it at the max for about 3 to 5 minutes and then check on it.
+Use ourhigh-quality wax warmer, leave it at the max for about 3 to 5 minutes, and then check on it.